112 Earth Science for Educators. (4). May

 An analysis of common geological structures such as folds, faults, joints, and foliations; inquiry into the means by which these structures are formed from stresses within Earth; methods of constructing and interpreting geological maps and cross sections; and introduction to field-mapping techniques.
 Laboratory, field trip.
 Prerequisite: Geology 152 or concurrently.

 A study of the principles of crystal structure in minerals with emphasis on the silicates.
 Modes of geologic occurrence of minerals are reviewed.
 Crystal morphology and mineral identification, including use of petrographic microscope, are emphasized in laboratory.
 Laboratory.
 Prerequisites: Geology 151 and Chemistry 103 or concurrently.
-Not offered in 2011-2012.

 This course examines the major discoveries of evidences, over the course of the period A.D.
 1400-2000, for the great antiquity of Earth, life and humanity.
 The laboratory attends to the physical objects which provide these evidences: rocks, fossils, archaeological artifacts.
 The lectures document major discoveries and their interaction with the history of ideas during this time period.
 There are two or three required field trips.
 A Christian perspective on a world of great age is developed.

 The investigation of landforms and the processes which cause them.
 This course studies the erosional and depositional features resulting from rivers, glaciers, and wind, as well as coastal, gravitational, and weathering processes.
 Landforms are described and classified from field observations, topographic maps, and aerial photographs.
 Explanations of the landforms are offered through quantitative modeling of the processes.
 Laboratory, field trips.
-Also listed as Geography 252.
+Listed as Geography 252.
 Prerequisites: Geology 120 or 151.

 This course studies Earth’s major geochemical systems with particular attention to water and rock systems.
 Topics include fresh and marine water, including groundwater, mineral crystallization and weathering, organic geochemistry, and the application of geochemistry to forensic pollution studies.
 Stable and radiogenic isotope systematics are reviewed and applied to geological problems and issues.
 Prerequisites: Geology 215 or 151 plus Chemistry 104 or permission of the instructor.
-Not offered 2011-2012.

 Use of geologic methods and interpretations in understanding and resolving problems related to the environment.
 Emphasis is on hydrology (groundwater and surface water), coastal zone problems, soil erosion, landslides, and restoration of disturbed geologic regions.
 Laboratory.
-Prerequisite: Geology 252.
+Prerequisite: Geography 252.

 A study of the organisms that once lived on the Earth.
 Includes an examination of the processes of fossilization and methods of discovering the structure, habitat, and relationship of those organisms, and a review of their distribution and life history.
 A broad spectrum of organisms is studied with emphasis on invertebrate animals.
 Lectures, laboratories, field trip.
 Also listed as Biology 313.
 Prerequisite: Geology 152 or Biology 224 and 225.
-Not offered in 2011-2012.

 An investigation of the generation, ascent, and emplacement of magma and the mineralogy, chemistry, field associations, tectonic setting, and genesis of igneous rocks, as well as investigation of the tectonic setting, field associations, classification, structure and texture, and genesis of metamorphic rocks.
 Laboratory stresses rock identification and genetic interpretation, particularly with the use of the petrographic microscope.
 Laboratory.
 Prerequisite: Geology 215.

 This includes the study of the classification and origins of sedimentary rocks with emphasis on the physical, chemical, and biological processes responsible for the origin, deposition, and diagenesis of sediments, with particular attention to modern depositional analogs; an investigation of the use of thin-section petrography in the interpretation of the genesis of sedimentary rocks; and graphical techniques for depicting the geometries of layered sedimentary rocks in outcrop and subsurface.
 Laboratory; field trip.
 Prerequisite: Geology 215 or concurrently.
-Not offered in 2011-2012.

 This course examines the nature and development of coastal landforms and the processes responsible for change in the coastal zone.
 Topics include waves, currents, tides, wind, changing sea levels, and the coastal environments of beaches, dunes, estuaries, and rocky coasts.
 Coastal land use and hazards, shoreline protection, and coastal stewardship will be discussed.
 Great Lakes coasts are emphasized.
 Laboratory and field trips.
 Prerequisite: Geology 252.
-Not offered in 2011-2012.

 This course examines geology as vocation as it applies to course participants.
 Topics cover how to discern God’s call, how to identify and pursue future opportunities, and the practices and issues that geologists encounter as they enter their discipline.
 Lectures, class discussions, short reflection papers and guest participants.
 This course is graded pass/fail.
 Prerequisite: junior or senior standing in a major concentration in geology or permission of the instructor.